dtgibson/markdown-cv/index.md

 ### Specialized in

-Extensive knowledge in the areas of wills and trusts, guardianship, conservatorship, family law, and California civil procedure.
+Wills and trusts, guardianship, and conservatorship.
+Family law.
+California civil procedure.

 ### Research interests